 Progressive Mechanical Tension and Force Control

-Once attachment points are secured, mechanical pulling tools apply gradual tension.
-Unlike traditional hammering, which introduces sudden impact force, progressive pulling distributes tension evenly across the affected area.
+Once attachment points are secured, an Ausbeulstation uses mechanical pulling tools to apply gradual tension.
+Unlike traditional hammering — which introduces sudden impact force — progressive pulling distributes tension evenly across the affected area.

 Multi-point pulling bridges are used for wide dents, while localized pulling tools address concentrated impact zones.
 Controlled force application reduces overstretching and ensures smoother contour recovery.